ICST-AHMI/TouchBox/README.md

 # The TouchBox
-A low-cost DIY interface for tracking the position of up to two fingers in contact with its top surface, measuring their contact areas as well as 3D (normal and lateral) forces, and providing complex vibrotactile feedback.
+A low-cost DIY interface for tracking the position of up to three fingers in contact with its top surface, measuring their contact areas as well as 3D (normal and lateral) forces, and providing complex vibrotactile feedback.

 ![image](rendering.png)